 In addition, our amended and restated bylaws provide that only such business which is properly brought before a shareholder meeting will be conducted.
 For business, other than nomination of directors, to be properly brought before a meeting, notice must be received by the Secretary of the Company at the address below not less than 90 nor more than 120 calendar days prior to the first anniversary of the preceding year's annual meeting.
 The Secretary of the Company, therefore, must receive notice of any business to be considered at our 2025 annual meeting of shareholders, no earlier than February 5, 2025, and no later than March 7, 2025.
-Additionally, for nominations of persons for election to the board to be properly made at a meeting by a shareholder, notice must be received by the Secretary of the Company at the address below, not less than 90 nor more than 120 calendar days prior to the first anniversary of the preceding year's annual meeting.
-The Secretary of the company at the address below, not less than 90 nor more than 120 calendar days prior to the first anniversary of the preceding year's annual meeting.
+Additionally, for nominations of persons for election to the board to be properly made at a meeting by a shareholder, notice must be received by the Secretary of the Company at the address below, not less than 90 nor more than 120 calendar days prior to the first anniversary of the Company, therefore, must receive notice of shareholder for a meeting.
 The Secretary of the Company, therefore, must receive notice of shareholder nomination for candidates no earlier than February 5, 2025, and no later than March 7, 2025.